Muhammad Faiz Ali Khan

-Nawab Sir Muhammad Faiz Ali Khan Bahadur, KCSI (26 August 1821 – 5 August 1894) was the Nawab of Pahasu, also a politician and administrator, who served as Prime Minister of Jaipur State.
+Nawab Sir Muhammad Faiz Ali Khan Bahadur, KCSI (26 August 1821 – 5 August 1894) was the Nawab of Pahasu, also a politician and administrator, who served as Prime Minister of Jaipur State, India.

 Early life

-Nawab Sir Muhammad Faiz Ali Khan Khan KCSI, was scion of Muslim Rajput community of Lalkhani (Badgujar Rajput) lineage.
+Nawab Sir Muhammad Faiz Ali Khan Khan KCSI, was a scion of the Muslim Rajput community of Lalkhani (Badgujar Rajput) lineage.
 He was born to Murad Ali Khan.

-Relations with British
+Relations with the British

-He and his father both served in Jaipur Armed Forces and served British well in Indian Mutiny of 1857.
-He was rewarded for his loyalty with a large estate and title of Khan Bahadur.
+He and his father both served in the Jaipur Armed Forces and served the British well in the Indian Mutiny of 1857.
+He was rewarded for his loyalty with a large estate and the title of Khan Bahadur.

 Prime Minister of Jaipur State

-He served as Prime Minister of Jaipur State in 1863 during reign of Sawai Ram Singh II and was also given a jagir in Jaipur State for his services.
+He served as Prime Minister of Jaipur State in 1863 during the reign of Sawai Ram Singh II and was also given a jagir in Jaipur State for his services.

 Positions

 He was an active member in public life and was: